Dr. Lemanne’s Practice Philosophy

 Other academic activities include appointment as a Visiting Scholar at the Australian National Institute of Integrative Medicine.

-Dr. Lemanne speaks to lay and medical audiences domestically and internationally.
+Dr. Lemanne speaks by invitation domestically and internationally.
 She has authored articles on integrative oncology for peer-reviewed medical journals, textbooks, and the popular press.

 Dr. Lemanne is the 2017 winner of the American College of Nutrition’s Stanley Wallach Award, bestowed for significant contributions to the advancement of human understanding of nutrition and its role in cancer therapeutics.

-Dr. Lemanne sees patients in her clinic in Ashland, Oregon, and consults with patients and physicians around the globe.
-Feel free to call her during business hours for information or to arrange a consultation.
+Dr. Lemanne treats patients in her clinic in Ashland, Oregon, and consults with patients and physicians around the globe.
+Feel free to call her during business hours to arrange a consultation.